 - As the muscles of the stomach swish food around during digestion, some acid from the stomach may splash up onto the esophagus causing pain – OUCH!

 The critical point here is that stomach problems, especially problems with heartburn and acid reflux, have more to do with too little acid rather than too much.
 Let me repeat, the vast majority of stomach problems are due to too little acid in the stomach!

 This is a point that has caused a great deal of confusion and is not understood by most doctors.
-And for good reason, since it is quite the paradox that low stomach acid can be responsible acid reflux and GERD.
-That is it doesn’t make sense until we understand how acid helps the stomach work effectively!
+And for good reason, since it is quite the paradox that low stomach acid can be responsible for acid reflux and GERD.
+That is, it doesn’t make sense until we understand how acid helps the stomach work effectively!